Reconcentration policy: Spanish administration

 Governor of Cuba Arsenio Martínez Campos insisted to Spain that the only path to victory included harsher strategies against the rebels.
 He reckoned it would be necessary to remove the supportive rural population from rebels in order to streamline offensives.
 Campos personally could not bring himself to order the forced relocation and resigned.

 In 1896, Valeriano Weyler was appointed head of Spanish forces and governor of Cuba.
 Weyler had previously studied the conflict in Cuba and was a staunch supporter to the idea that the rural population must be relocated for Spain to be victorious.

 History

 In the autumn of 1896, Weyler decreed that rural Cubans without approved agricultural activities must be moved into camps in fortified towns.
 All resources and land in the countryside were destroyed so as to not be used by the rebels, livestock was driven into cities, and trade with rural areas was prohibited.
 By the end of the year, the Cuban countryside was devoid of all common life except for warfare.

 Within the camps, disease and starvation began to kill off many of the internees.
 Despite these horrors, Weyler continued their application.

+Breakdown of the reconcentration policy

+The collapse of the reconcentration policy was caused by two events: the assassination of Spanish Prime Minister Antonio Cánovas del Castillo by the Italian anarchist Michele Angiolillo and media reports about the tragic situation in Cuba.
+The Spanish command in late 1897 decided to dismiss General Weyler and give the command to General Ramón Blanco - an opponent of the reconcentration policy.

+Blanco's administration pledged to send additional rations to Cuba and to assist in the resumption of plantation agriculture.
+The Spanish government allocated 100,000 US dollars for this purpose.

+General Blanco finally abolished Weyler's decree of reconcentration in March 1898.